 Reducing women drudgery in agriculture involves using technology and techniques to lessen the physical strain and repetitive nature of farm work.
-This can be achieved through improved farm machinery, digital platforms, and ergonomic interventions, ultimately improving efficiency, productivity, and the well-being of farm workers, particularly women (Drudgery reduction in agriculture NAAS 2022.pdf).
-Some developed drudgery reducing technologies (Saikumar Reddy, 2023) for women are hand ridger for making ridges easily in the field with the benefits of about 67% saving in cardiac cost of worker per unit output with the ridger in comparison to the traditional method of making ridges.
+This can be achieved through improved farm machinery, digital platforms, and ergonomic interventions, ultimately improving efficiency, productivity, and the well-being of farm workers, particularly women Some developed drudgery reducing technologies ( for women are hand ridger for making ridges easily in the field with the benefits of about 67% saving in cardiac cost of worker per unit output with the ridger in comparison to the traditional method of making ridges(Reddy, 2023).
 It avoids bending posture, which is generally adopted in traditional method with short handled tools for making ridges.
-Productivity of worker doubles with the equipment than traditional practice, Seed Treatment Drum for uniform mixing of chemicals in seeds for its treatment before sowing and its further benefits with Equipment provides safety to worker as direct contact with chemicals is avoided, uniform mixing of chemical is done and It also avoids bending/squatting posture as done in traditional method of treating the seed, Fertilizer Broadcaster with the useful benefits of About 6% saving in cardiac cost of worker per ha with refined broadcaster in comparison to traditional practice was found and It saves workers from dust of urea at the time of application thereby enhancing safety of workers, etc are reduced the .drudgery, Twin Wheel Hoe with the benefits of easily bout 43% saving in cardiac cost of workers per unit of output.
+Productivity of worker doubles with the equipment than traditional practice, .(IRRELAVENT) Twin Wheel Hoe with the benefits of easily bout 43% saving in cardiac cost of workers per unit of output.
 It avoids bending/squatting postures, which is generally adopted with short handled hand hoe in traditional method.
-Productivity of worker increased more than three times with the equipment than traditional method (Saikumar Reddy, 2023).
+Productivity of worker increased more than three times with the equipment than traditional method ( Reddy, 2023).
 A three-pronged wheel hoe which was used in this study is a modified advanced technology to twin wheel hoe for weeding in vegetable crops effectively to reduce weeding labour and increase efficiency in vegetable crops and It's a particular effective for removing weeds between crop rows, a task that is often tiring and time-consuming with traditional methods.

 Materials and methods:

 The health of farm women is most important aspect in agriculture development.
 Therefore, there is need to reduce drudgery reduction to avoid occurrence of health hazards among farmwomen.
 Hence design and development of drudgery reduction technologies are more important at home and farm for farm women.
 Further, it would definitely be contributed in reducing their drudgery, increasing their work capability, increasing farm production resulting in improved quality of life that was revealed by Swarna, et.al., 2018.
 Wheel hoe is manually operated light weight equipment for weeding and intercultural operations.
 It consists of wheels, frame, v-blade, v clamp and a handle.
 The cutting and uprooting of weeds in field is done through push and pull action.
 It is simple to operate which improves the work efficiency, posture and also reduces the drudgery among workers at weeding.
-This is suitable to operate after 3 days irrigation and preferably used when the weeds are small (1 to 3 cm.) in height for better weeding performance [Singh et al., 2009].
-The study was carried out for three years from 2022-2023, 2023-2024 and 2024-2025 at KVK adopted villages and other villages of NTR district under Front Line Demonstrations.
+This is suitable to operate after 3 days irrigation and preferably used when the weeds are small (1 to 3 cm.) in height for better weeding performance (Singh et al., 2009).
+The study was carried out for three years from 2022-2023, 2023-2024 and 2024-2025 at KVK adopted villages and other villages of NTR district of Andhra Pradesh, India under Front Line Demonstrations.
 Farmwomen aged between 25-60 years, without having physical deformity and having good experience at the control and operating traditional hand hoe were selected randomly.